Microsoft tops US$1 trillion as it predicts more cloud growth

 Microsoft's "commercial cloud" revenue - which includes business use of Azure, Office 365 and LinkedIn - was US$9.6 billion this quarter, up 41per cent from the previous year but down slightly from the 48per cent growth rate the previous quarter.

 Microsoft's so-called "intelligent cloud" unit, which contains its Azure services, posted revenue of US$9.65 billion, above Wall Street estimates of US$9.28 billion, according to IBES data from Refinitiv.
-Chief Financial Officer Amy Hood said that unit could reach US$11.05 billion in revenue in the fiscal fourth quarter.
+Microsoft's Hood said that unit could reach US$11.05 billion in revenue in the fiscal fourth quarter.

 Microsoft's latest results contained two weak spots.